music-suite/music-suite/src/Development/Sources.md

 $ cd $MUSIC_SUITE_DIR/music-pitch && git remote add fork <paste-url-here>
 ~~~

 You can then push using `git push fork master`.
-Note that you can [set this up as the standard push location](http://sleepycoders.blogspot.se/2012/05/different-git-push-pullfetch-urls.html).
+You can also [set this up as the standard push location](http://sleepycoders.blogspot.se/2012/05/different-git-push-pullfetch-urls.html).